PanisSupraOmnia/space-trader/readme.txt

 You can contact the author at spacetrader@brucelet.com

 Note:
+Beginning with version 1.2.0, Space Trader is packaged for Android Studio.

-To compile this code, you must also include the AppCompat package of the Android Support Library.
-Release 1.1.0 and later uses version 21, while previous releases used version 20.
+Previous versions were packaged for Eclipse using the Android Development Tools plugin.
+To compile the Eclipse releases, you must also include the AppCompat package of the Android Support Library.
+Version 1.1.x used release 21, while previous versions used release 20.